Top Online Project Management Degree Programs

-You’ll t come across schools that hold one of two kinds of accreditation.
+You’ll come across schools that hold one of two kinds of accreditation.
 The first is national.
-It usually applies to applies to vocational schools or special programs.
+It usually applies to vocational schools or special programs.
 The second is regional form one of six different boards across the U.S.

 At these schools, you’ll be able to apply for financial aid.
 Degrees from regionally accredited schools are also valid in any state.
 This means you may be eligible to transfer credits.

-Some individual project management programs are also accredited.
+Some PM programs are also accredited.
 These undergo a next level of quality control to make sure what you learn is current and applicable.

 One agency to look for is from the Project Management Institute (PMI).
 It’s called the Global Accreditation Center for Project Management Education Programs (GAC).
-Since they offer certification exams, some schools use PMI guidelines in their curriculum.
+Since they offer cert exams, some schools use PMI guidelines in their program.
 This acts as a study guide should further credentials be your goal.

-As a standards-setter, the GAC only accredits schools that meet its criteria.
-Plus, the status is good for 7 years, so schools need to re-certify.
+As a standard setter, the GAC only accredits schools that meet its criteria.
+Plus, the status is good for seven years, so schools need to re certify.
 When they do this, they must show they have improved to meet the times.

 Beyond this, there are business school accreditors who may accredit some PM programs.
-These are usually part of a larger business administration degree.
-The Accreditation Council for Business Schools and Programs (ACBSP) is one example.
+These are usually part of a larger business admin degree.
+The Accreditation Council for Business Schools and Programs (ACBSP) is one such example.

 WHAT CAN I DO WITH A PROJECT MANAGEMENT DEGREE?

-There are 10.5 million people working in project management, a number that is growing by 1.61%.
+There are 10.5 million people working in PM, a number that is growing by 1.61%.
 The average employee age is 43.6 years, and most are male.
-The majority (75.9%) of people in the workforce have bachelor’s degree.
+Most (75.9%) of the people in the work force have bachelor’s degree.
 Master’s degree holders account for 20.2%.

-TOP SALARIES BY STATE FOR ARCHITECTURAL AND ENGINEERING MANAGERS
+TOP SALARIES BY STATE FOR PROJECT MANAGEMENT DEGREE HOLDERS

 |State||Employment||Annual Mean Wage|